 Despite the howls of disapproval we are bound to hear from the usual suspects, a security pact and youth mobility deal are relatively small fry in the grand scheme of things.
 And Labour will insist that the prospect of strengthening the UK economy by removing some Brexit red tape is worth what they are conceding in negotiations.

 That doesn’t mean hardline Remainers will be thrilled, however.
 What’s likely to be agreed later this month is still miles from anything resembling single market or customs union membership; even further from rejoining the bloc.
-They will, at best, be seen by the most ardent Europhiles as small stepping stones to faster and deeper integration with Brussels.

-From a Europhile perspective, the next steps for Britain might look obvious: treat the success of the first UK-EU summit as a launch pad to bigger and better things.
+From a europhile perspective, the next steps for Britain might look obvious: treat the success of the first UK-EU summit as a launch pad to bigger and better things.
 It is likely that they will see Starmer’s ability to negotiate with the EU as encouragement to push for things outside Labour’s manifesto red lines – including single market and customs union.

 This is where the PM will need to shut out the noise from both sides and stick to his policy of not spooking the horses.
 Yes, the public supports closer ties to Europe.
 But moving too fast risks handing Farage a weapon with which he can batter the government.